mopsicus/ubb/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+When you run `Remote build` from Unity, bot show message with command and button to run it.
+Bot will get updates from repo, build and upload files to your server, after that notify you with link to download.

 1. Run bot (i.e. `pm2` or `node index.js`)
+2. See all commands via `/help` command
+3. Add project to bot
-2. Open UBH in Unity Editor via hotkey `cmd+g` or menu
+4. Open UBH in Unity Editor via hotkey `cmd+g` or menu
-3. Paste your Telegram user ID
+5. Paste your Telegram user ID
-4. Run build
+6. Run remote build

 ### Commands
 `/add <repository url> <branch>` Add project to bot and checkout branch